rust-lang/log/rfcs/0000-structured-logging.md

 The problem with this approach is that it puts extra barriers in front of users that want to log.
 Instead of enabling crate features once and then logging structured values, each log statement needs to know how it can capture values.
 It also passes the burden of dealing with dichotomies onto every consumer of `log`.
 It seems like a reasonable idea from the perspective of the `log` crate, but is more hostile to end-users.

+There are substantially more end-users of the `log` crate calling the `log!` macros than there are frameworks and sinks that need to interact with its API so it's worth prioritizing end-user experience.
+Anything that requires end-users to opt-in to the most common scenarios isn't ideal.

 # Prior art
 [prior-art]: #prior-art